Matrix Functionality for Teams and Assistants

 Any assistant found to hold an active real estate or appraisal license or found to be a party to a listing agreement, a buyer agency agreement or named as the listing agent or selling agent on a purchase agreement will have their MLS access suspended until proper paperwork and applicable start-up fees are submitted as a Subscriber.
 The licensee will also be scheduled for the next available MLS orientation class.
 Failure to attend this class will result in the inactivation of their MLS.
 The licensee has 15 business days to complete this process.
 In addition, the MP of the office will be fined $1,000.

-Does the teammate need a Supra Key or SentriLock access to the team’s listings or to show property?
-If the answer to this question is YES, then the team member must obtain his or her own Supra Key or SentriLock access.
-Important to remember is that unlicensed assistants are not eligible to lease a Supra Key or have SentriLock access.
+Does the teammate need a Supra Key or access to the team’s listings or to show property?
+If the answer to this question is YES, then the team member must obtain his or her own Supra Key access.
+Important to remember is that unlicensed assistants are not eligible to lease a Supra Key.
 The lending of Keys for any reason is strictly prohibited, and each Keyholder is obligated to maintain the confidentiality of his or her individual PIN.

 Keyholders using electronic Keys from other MLSs or associations that cooperate with Canopy MLS are subject to the Canopy MLS Rules and Regulations, penalties and fines on the same terms as all other Keyholders.